Matter & Substance

 Tax-loss harvesting

-If you also invest in stocks or other assets, you can use tax-loss harvesting to offset gains with losses from other investments.
-For instance, if you sell a rental property at a gain, selling underperforming assets in the same year could reduce your overall tax bill.
-For more information on how tax-loss harvesting works, talk with your tax advisor; this strategy works best when paired with a long-term investment plan.
+If you also invest in stocks or other assets, you can use tax-loss harvesting to offset gains with losses from those investments.
+For instance, if you sell a rental property at a gain, selling underperforming assets in the same year could help reduce your overall tax bill.
+Rental properties can also create tax losses through deductions like depreciation, mortgage interest, property taxes, and repairs.
+In many cases, those losses are considered passive losses, which generally can be used to offset passive income from other rental properties or passive investments.
+If your passive losses exceed your passive income, the unused amount is typically carried forward to future years.
+For more information on how tax-loss harvesting and passive loss rules apply to your situation, talk with your tax advisor.

 Basis step-up upon death

-If you’re planning to pass your property to your heirs upon death, there’s an additional tax saving benefit for them, as your heirs’ basis in the property will be equal to the value at the time of your death.
-If your heirs then sell the property, there would be very little gain due to the increased basis.
+If you’re planning to pass your property on to your heirs upon death, there’s an additional tax saving benefit for them, as your heirs’ basis in the property will be equal to the value at the time of your death.
+If your heirs then sell the property, there would be very little gain if sold shortly after inheritance due to the increased basis.
 If they hold and operate the rental property, they would then begin to depreciate the stepped-up basis (as opposed to carrying forward the existing depreciation schedule).

 Common mistakes to avoid